 - Any additional dates pertinent to a specific organization

 Verification of Candidates/Aspirants

-All documents supplied to the OFSL are kept confidential from students, student employees, or student leaders, including council officers.
-They may be shared with university officials and inter/national organization staff as needed.
-In the event that any dates and times need to be changed on the intake calendar of events, the chapter president or intake director must notify the OFSL (via e-mail) no less than 2 business days prior to the new event time.
+All documents supplied to ORLL/FSL are kept confidential from students, student employees, and student leaders, including council officers.
+They may be shared with University officials and inter/national organization staff as needed.
+In the event that any dates and times need to be changed on the intake calendar of events, the chapter president or intake director must notify ORLL/FSL(via email) no less than two business days prior to the new event time.